Anil-Kumar007/Parking-Cost-Calculator/README.md

          #In second coloumn first row
          - There is a requirement of drop down which includes above mentioned parking lots
+         - By default name will show as "Vallet Parking" in drop down menu

          #In Second coloumn Second row
          - There is requirement of two edit box and two radio button
            1. Date field format (MM/DD/YY) and